 Stellenbosch University (SU) has a vision to be established as a leading research-intensive university on the African continent by pursuing excellence and remaining at the forefront of its chosen focus areas, by gaining national and international standing on the basis of its research outputs, by being relevant to the needs of the community, and by being enterprising, innovative and self-renewing.
 SU is one of the top research-focused universities in South Africa.

-The University has 41 Research Chairs of which 24 are National Research Foundation (NRF) SARChI chairs (South African Research Chairs Initiative), funded by the Department of Science and Technology.
-SU has one of the highest number of NRF-rated scientists in the country – 430 in 2017.
-More than 300 postdoctoral research fellows were hosted at SU in 2016.
+The University has 46 Research Chairs of which 21 are National Research Foundation (NRF) SARChI chairs (South African Research Chairs Initiative), funded by the Department of Science and Technology.
+SU has one of the highest number of NRF-rated scientists in the country – 508 in 2023.

 SU as a university rooted in Africa needs to bear fruit for the people of our continent.
 The challenge for us is to be locally relevant, with regional impact, while also globally competitive.
 To achieve this goal, we need to continuously focus on the unique areas in which we have developed expertise over time and build collaborative networks as a knowledge partner in South Africa, the rest of the continent and further afield.